 Publix, a chain of stores along the southeastern United States, took second for the fourth straight year.
 The chain scored high in all six areas measured by the report, including cleanliness, product availability, and cashier friendliness.
 Publix also scores high on its prepared foods—ask any customer about their deli sandwiches and cookies and you’re bound to get an enthusiastic response.

 Wegmans is undoubtedly the Cinderella story of this list.
 The relatively-small chain of stores located on the east coast had quite the rally cry and pulled in double the votes in 2016.
 The reason?
 It’s revolutionizing the grocery shopping experience with awesome stores and a huge selection that shoppers compare to a little city inside a grocery store.
 Inside, you’ll find a bakery, deli, pizzeria, take-out food, sit-down restaurant, home goods store, French patisserie, cheese shop with over 300 specialties, caterer, butcher, sushi counter, coffee shop, and a pharmacy.

-"You can't talk about Wegmans without talking about its emphasis on the experience and on the theatricality of going to the grocery store," Jon Springer, retail editor for Supermarket News, told The Washington Post.
-"It's really very different in that respect."
-And while you're enjoying your experience, make your food choices extra-healthy by finding out How a Nutritionist Spends $100 on Groceries.
+“You can’t talk about Wegmans without talking about its emphasis on the experienc, on the theatricality of going to the grocery store,” Jon Springer, retail editor for Supermarket News, told The Washington Post.
+“It’s really very different in that respect.”
+And while you’re enjoying your experience, make your food choices extra-healthy by finding out how a nutritionist spends $100 on groceries.